agentrickard/workbench_access/README.txt

 normal.
 Since Workbench Access now controls who can create and edit content, you will need to configure the module before resuming normal site operations.

+Workbench Access rules will not be enforced until an active editorial section is created.

 ----
 2.1   Dependencies